 During the tour our guide pointed out the fine points of the ship.
 We peered through doorways to glimpse the galley, office, and bunk rooms.
 In addition we saw the engine room and the torpedo bay.
 After climbing through what seemed like miles of corridors and ladders we reached fresh air.
 We toured several decks before climbing back inside and finishing the tour.

 After all that walking we were ready to get back in the car and continue our journey from New Orleans to Fort Lauderdale.
-We checked in to the Wyndham Garden Hotel which we found through Groupon.
+We checked in to the Wyndham Garden Hotel.
 Immediately we changed into our bathing suits and headed to the tiki bar.
 Dan and I lounged in the pool while sipping our tropical drinks.
 Amenities at this hotel included beach chairs, kayaks, crafts for kids, and bicycles.
 We wished we had time to stay more than one night.

 Afterwards we crossed the boardwalk and strolled the beach.
 At first, we saw people pointing across the water yelling “Shark”, but it turned out to be some playful dolphins.
 Nearby, a couple said their wedding vows while the sun turned orange in the evening sky.
 Moreover, we watched some beach goers kite surfing.
 As the sun set we returned to the hotel to eat dinner at the restaurant.